eaglesky/CodingPractices/AlgorithmsReview.md

   * Read more [here](math_en.pdf)
 * Pay attention to the following cases(here overflow also refers to the underflow case):
   * The sum/diff/product of two numeric variables could overflow.
+  * Median is the average of two middle elements if there are even elements in total, or the middle one if there are odd elements.
+In the first case, the sume could overflow.
+A workaround is: median = a x 0.5 + b x 0.5.
   * In the case of division
     * 5/4 = 1...1(remainder), -5/4 = -1(NOT -2) ... (-1 is remainder)).
     * The divisor is zero, return INT_MIN if the dividend is negative or INT_MAX if otherwise.